TV Stars Who Died In 2024 And No One Noticed

 Naomi Pomeroy

 Before she was a TV food show star, Naomi Pomeroy was one of the hottest chefs in Portland.
 She opened her restaurant Beast in 2007, and she'd soon be named the Pacific Northwest's best chef by the James Beard Awards.
 Pomeroy made the leap to television in 2010, competing on "Iron Chef America" and "Knife Fight," and featured on "Unique Eats," "The Taste," and "Food(ography)."
-She became a reliable star in Bravo's "Top Chef" franchise, competing on both "Top Chef" and "Top Chef Masters" and returning to the former as a guest judge.
+She became a reliable star in Bravo's "Top Chef" franchise, competing on "Top Chef Masters" and returning as a guest judge on "Top Chef."

 On July 13, 2024, Pomeroy embarked on a river tubing jaunt on the Willamette River, south of Portland.
 During the activity, Pomeroy became sucked below the surface and her movement was impeded by a paddle board leash wrapped on her person.
 The two others to which she was connected made it back to shore; Pomeroy sank and was never seen alive again.
 The chef and reality show participant's body was spotted by a canoeing party and retrieved five days later.
 Pomeroy was 49.